Causes of Cardiovascular Disease (Heart Disease)

 - Cardiomyopathy: Cardiomyopathy is a condition when the heart muscle is weakened and/or enlarged.

 - Dilated: Dilated cardiomyopathy is the most common type of cardiomyopathy.
 It is a condition when the heart is enlarged and weakened.

 Causes of Heart Defects

 Heart defects are usually presented at birth.
-These are caused by improper development of the heart during fetal development.
+These are caused by the improper development of the heart during fetal development.